amanansari2-rgb/ClinicFlow/README.md

 # ClinicFlow
 Outpatient scheduling and resource optimization

-checking this work or not
+checking this work or not, by Aman